 As a child, I spent long periods of time on Kefalonia Island, which belongs to one of the most active earthquake zones in Greece.
 On August 12th,1953, life on the island changed completely when a 7.2 Richter earthquake struck the area.
 The Vlahata village, where many of my ancestors were born, suffered total damage and remains abandoned in forests of ancient olive trees.
 Here, time loses its absolute dimension and the ground loses its certainty.

 Relative dating is a term used in geology to determine the placement of a feature, object or happening in time without reference to its absolute age.
-Terms from the seismic glossary accompany the images, reflecting the island’s own identity as defined by its tectonic faults.
+Terms from the seismic glossary (USGS&WBDG) accompany the images, reflecting the island’s own identity as defined by its tectonic faults.
 Across the stones, my images reconcile personal and collective consciousness.